Germany Job Seeker Visa Processing Time: What to Expect in 2026

 Stage 1: Document Preparation

-Before you can book an appointment, you need your core documents ready.
+Before you attend your appointment, you need your core documents ready.
 The longest individual document is the ZAB Statement of Comparability — if your degree is not straightforwardly listed in the Anabin database as H+ with a recognised degree type, you need a formal assessment from the ZAB.
 That takes:

 - Standard: 3 months